Skip to content

 Sending messages

-Messages in Tact are commonly composed using a built-in Struct SendParameters, which consists of:
+Messages in Tact are commonly composed using a built-in Struct SendParameters which consists of the following fields:

 FieldTypeDescription